analizat0r/mini-reddit-json-api/README.md

   The separation between `components` and `features` folders should be clarified and organized for scalability
 - **Improve error boundaries** and user feedback for failed API requests
 - **Enhance accessibility** and mobile responsiveness
+- **Fix comments rendering bug** where the app crashes while fetching more than couple hundred comments

 ## 🏁 Getting Started